fwinkelbauer/Bumpy/README.md

 bumpy new
 ```

-Creates an empty `.bumpyconfig` file.
+Creates a `.bumpyconfig` file if it does not exist.

 ### Increment